openenclave/openenclave/3rdparty/openssl/README.md

 This directory includes the necessary files to build the OpenSSL libraries, including libcrypto and libssl, that work with Open Enclave.
 The structure of the directory is as follows.

-- openssl/ (branch: OpenSSL_1_1_1q)
+- openssl/ (version 1.1.1t)
-  The clone of official OpenSSL repository that is included as a git submodule, which points to a recent release tag.
+  The clone of official OpenSSL repository that is included as a git submodule.
   To update the submodule, we use the following procedure:
   - Checkout the tag that we want to update to.
     ```
     cd openssl